Arman176001/Arman176001/README.md

 ### ✨ Fun Facts

-* I love filmmaking, photography, and storytelling.
+* I love art, music and photography.
-* I enjoy building fast, functional prototypes over polished slides.
+* I enjoy building fast, functional prototypes.
 * Sanskrit-inspired project names are my thing ✨

 ---

 > "Code is temporary, but ideas that push boundaries — those last."
+> "Crafting Intelligence"

 Thanks for stopping by ❤️.
 Feel free to explore my repositories and connect!